aniruddhballal/VenPay/README.md

 okay, the product display page looks too bad right now. ask it to maintain the theme, interactiveness, and colour and styling of the userdisplay and editprofile tsx files. gotta MUI-fy the dashboard page too

+HMM, or MUI-fy the sub contents of the dashboard page, let'see - the dark theme is getting to me. lighter is kinda better

+gotta match the details/delete button for all the products with the green, purple thingy.

+add go back to dashboard button after visiting the product page